Global

 Our vision is to become a global role model for teaching and learning.

-Since its inception in 2002, GIIS has continued to spread quality education over 10 countries in the continent.
+Since its inception in 2002, GIIS has spread quality education through 17 campuses across the globe.

 SMART Campus